A card made for a Tic Tac Toe challenge using the Simply Said stamp set used with the True Blue designer series paper from Stampin' Up!

 Supplies used:

-A card for a sketch challenge using the cute Stay Warm stamp set used with the Traditions of Christmas dsp from Stampin' Up!
+A pretty floral get well soon card made using the Friendly Foliage stamp set and co-ordinating dies used with the True Blue dsp from Stampin' Up!

 Colours used to make this card are: